die-hardfan/VLSI_articles/Readme.md

 - Timing-aware and power-aware simulations help in performance and power optimizations.

-- AI models are being used for faster and insightful coverage analysis.
+- AI/ML in verification is used for auto-generating tests or predicting coverage gaps.

 - Cloud-based companies are providing _Verification as a Service_ (VaaS) that utilizes the advanced computational resources can help in easier and faster simulations.

+- Shift-left verification: verifying earlier in the design flow

+- Hardware-software co-verification: testing embedded software on RTL/FPGAs.

+- Portable stimulus/cloud verification enables sharing tests across teams and sites.

 ---